 At some point in your eCommerce career, you will want to have a sale.
 It is a great way to increase revenues, get rid of stock you no longer want and attract new customers.
 Most eCommerce stores, from large multinational brands to small one-man brands have sales and some will have the products on sale change weekly.

-When you put a product on sale on Shopify, the customer will see not just the sales price, but also the original price.
+When you add products to Shopify and put them on sale, the customer will see not just the sales price, but also the original price.
 You will also need to have both of these fields entered into the product details, and this is known as the ‘compare at price’.
+Product descriptions can also be used to highlight the benefits of the product and why it’s worth buying, even at a discounted price.

 To help you manage your sales, you can use this app to help.